-The final weighting step is to adjust weighted sample totals to known population totals for variables that can affect response to survey questions.
+The final weighting step is to adjust weighted sample totals to known population totals for variables that can affect responses to survey questions.
 Raking ratio estimation, also known as iterative poststratification or raking is used to adjust the weights to two sets of population totals simultaneously.
 The raking variables used are: (1) grade by gender and (2) race-ethnicity.
-Weighted sample frequencies in each raking variable are adjusted so that the weighted sample totals of grade by gender and race-ethnicity agree with the true population totals for the state or city.
+Weighted sample frequencies in each raking variable are adjusted so that the weighted sample totals of grade by gender and race-ethnicity match the true population totals for the state or local area.

-Additional technical details for these weighting steps are provided in Appendix A to this summary.
+Additional technical details for these weighting steps are provided in Appendix A.

-5. Attaching Variables for Variance Estimates
+5. Attach Variables for Variance Estimates:

 Weighted estimates and standard errors are calculated at CDC using SUDAAN.
-This is a special purpose computer application that calculates estimates and standard errors for data from complex surveys.
+This is a special purpose computer application that calculates prevalence estimates and standard errors for data from complex surveys.
 To use this program, two variables must be defined for calculating standard errors.
 These variables identify the variance strata and the primary sampling units (PSUs).
-Variables identifying variance stratum and PSU are created at Westat following weighting.
+Variables identifying variance stratum (stratum) and PSU (PSU) are created at Westat following weighting.

 Values of these variables are based on the procedures that were used to select the sample.
-In PCSample, schools are selected using implicit stratification that is based on school enrollment.
-Sampling strata for SUDAAN are defined to consist of either a single certainty school or pairs (or triplets) of noncertainty schools.
-Pairs (or triplets) of noncertainty schools are grouped according to the order of sample selection.
-PSU's are comprised of classes within schools for certainty strata and schools within groups for noncertainty strata.
-More detail regarding the definition of these variables is provided in Appendix A.
+In PCSample, schools are selected using implicit stratification that is based on school enrollment size.
+Sampling strata for SUDAAN consist of either a single certainty school or pairs (or triplets) of noncertainty schools are grouped according to the order of sample selection.
+PSU's are comprised of classes within schools for certainty strata and schools within pairs (or triplets) for noncertainty strata.
+More details on the definition of these variables is provided in Appendix A.

-6. Final Files
+6. Create Final Files: